 There can be no assurance that our customers will settle our invoices on time and in full.
-For each of FY2014, FY2015 and FY2016, the allowance for doubtful debts amounted to approximately \$\$0.5 million, \$\$0.4 million and \$\$0.2 million, respectively, of which approximately nil, nil and S\$0.2 million were subsequently written off, respectively.
-In addition, as at 31 December 2014, 2015 and 2016, we recorded trade receivables (net of allowance for doubtful debts and excluding unbilled revenue) of approximately \$\$6.9 million, \$\$5.3 million and \$\$4.9 million respectively, of which approximately \$\$3.6 million, \$\$2.0 million and \$\$1.7 million respectively have been past due but not impaired.
+For each of FY2014, FY2015, FY2016 and the four months ended 30 April 2017, the allowance for doubtful debts amounted to approximately S\$0.5 million, S\$0.4 million, S\$0.2 million and nil, respectively.
+For the same periods, approximately nil, nil, S\$0.2 million and S\$0.2 million of doubtful debts were written off, respectively.
+In addition, as at 31 December 2014, 2015, 2016 and 30 April 2017, we recorded trade receivables (net of allowance for doubtful debts and excluding unbilled revenue) of approximately \$\$6.9 million, \$\$5.3 million, \$\$4.9 million and \$\$5.8 million respectively, of which approximately \$\$3.6 million, \$\$2.0 million, \$\$1.7 million and \$\$2.3 million respectively have been past due but not impaired.
 As at the Latest Practicable Date, there was one ongoing claim commenced by us against a customer for payment involving S\$0.2 million.
-During the Track Record Period, we had commenced 41 cases against our customers in relation to recovery of payment and/or enforcement of related court orders involving claimed amounts ranging from \$\$1,300 to \$\$0.5 million, which were all concluded as at the Latest Practicable Date.
+During the Track Record Period, we had commenced 41 cases against our customers in relation to recovery of payment and/or enforcement of related court orders involving claimed amounts ranging from S\$1,300 to S\$0.5 million, which were all concluded as at the Latest Practicable Date.
 Please refer to the paragraph headed "Business - Litigation" in this document for further details about these claims.
-For each of FY2014, FY2015 and FY2016, our trade receivables turnover days in respect of manpower outsourcing and ancillary services were approximately 66.3 days, 55.3 days and 47.9 days respectively.
+For each of FY2014, FY2015, FY2016 and the four months ended 30 April 2017, our trade receivables turnover days in respect of manpower outsourcing and ancillary services were approximately 66.3 days, 55.3 days, 47.9 days and 51.5 days respectively.
 Any difficulty in collecting a substantial portion of our trade receivables could materially and adversely affect our cash flows and financial positions.